-Our biggest even is our annual professional development day, typically held in early April or late March.
-This is a full-day event with workshops designed for journalists, PIOs, and freelancers.
+Much of DCSWA's activity focuses around events that bring science writers together for socializing, networking and professional development.
+Indeed, our biggest event is our annual Professional Development Day, typically held in early April or late March.
+This is a full-day event with workshops designed for journalists, PIOs, book authors and freelancers.
 We typically have one or two plenary speakers, usually nationally known science communicators.
 There is always a pitch slam with editors, and plenty of time for networking.
 The next professional development day will be March 28, 2015.

 We also organize events throughout the year.
 These include:

-- Science-related field trips to places like the Baltimore Aquarium, the Chesapeake Bay, or Moorenko's ice cream.
+- Science-related field trips to places like the Baltimore Aquarium, the Chesapeake Bay, or the National Museum of Natural History.

 - A popular series of Science Cafes featuring interesting people from the greater DC science community.

 - A monthly "freelancers forum" where independent science writers workshop pitches and drafts, and get ideas and advice.